 Who are we?
 We are the children of the "greatest generation," who fought in foreign lands to defeat Nazism, socialism and fascism.
 Today, we question why we have to fight the same battle with our own government.
 The very idea of having to negotiate and compromise with leftists, socialists, progressives and communists in Congress and the White House, is appalling.
 Where are the patriots and statemen in Congress?
 We, the people, were too complacent and trusting and so convinced that "this couldn't happen here."
 We trusted our representatives.
 We know better now!
 As for us, here is what we trust in: "Let no more be said of confidence in man, but bind him down from mischief by the chains of the Constitution."
 Thomas Jefferson

 We believe that America is great and that her best days are ahead of her!
 We believe that our culture, values, traditions - our very Constitution- are under attack.
-We believe that the time has come to get off the couch, go to the phone, the computer, the fax machine, a TEA Party, a rally, or even just a neighbor, and fight to get our country back!
+We believe that the time has come to get off the couch, go to the phone, the computer, the fax machine, a TEA Party, a rally, or even just a neighbor, and begin the fight to get our country back!

 "The only thing necessary for evil to triumph is for good men to do nothing."
 Edmund Burke, 1729-1797